Skip to content

 • Does not address what preceded or caused it

-• Horizon and flatness problems require inflation patch
+• Horizon and flatness problems require patch

 • Singularity at t=0 is a mathematical breakdown